 About Me

-I am an Embedded Ethics Postdoctoral Fellow at Stanford University, jointly appointed at the Institute for Human-Centered AI (HAI) and the McCoy Family Center for Ethics in Society.
+I am an Embedded Ethics Postdoctoral Scholar at Stanford University, jointly appointed in the Computer Science Department, the Institute for Human-Centered AI (HAI) and the McCoy Family Center for Ethics in Society.

 I completed my PhD in Computational Media at the University of California, Santa Cruz, where I was advised by David Lee.
 During my PhD I also worked closely with Elissa Redmiles as a visiting student at the Max Planck Institute for Software Systems.
 Prior to my PhD, I received a B.S degree in Joint Computer Science and Mathematics from Harvey Mudd College where I was supported by a 4 year President’s Scholarship.
 My time at Harvey Mudd contributed greatly to my passion for scholarship and learning.